meshery/meshery/CONTRIBUTING.md

 make run-ui-dev
 ```

-Make sure to have Meshery server configured, up and running on the default port `http://localhost:9081` before proceeding to access and work on the UI server at `http://localhost:3000`.
+Once you have the server configured, and running successfully on the default port `http://localhost:9081`, you may proceed to access the Meshery UI at `http://localhost:3000`.
 Any UI changes made now will automatically be recompiled and served in the browser.

 ### Running Meshery from IDE